Wizkiller96/WizBot/docs/creds-guide.md

         - 105635576866156544
 ```

-For multiple owners, it should look like this (pay attention to the commas, the last ID should **never** have a comma next to it):
+For multiple owners, it should look like this:

 ```yml
     OwnerIds: